Prads-Haute-Bléone: Mariaud

 The community of Mariaud appears in texts in 1218 (Mariaudum).
 With a consul from 1237, it had 50 feus in 1315, but only 10 by 1471.
 The Church of Mariaud reported to the Abbey of Saint-Ruf in Valence, but it was the Prior of Beaujeu, who collected the tithe.

 In the conflict between Charles, Duke of Durazzo and Louis I, Duke of Anjou in the succession of Jeanne I, the Lord of Mariaud, Gui de Saint-Marcial, supported Louis as the Duke of Anjou from the spring of 1382.

 It had 195 inhabitants in 1765.

 As Prads and Blégiers, Mariaud acquired a school well before the Jules Ferry laws, for the hamlet of Vière.
 Also as with Blégiers and Prads, no instruction was given to girls by the Falloux Laws of 1851, and nor did the first Duruy Laws of 1867 apply to Mariaud.
 Again, it was with the Ferry Laws that Mariaud girls became educated regularly.

 In 1939, after displacement of the village, the main settlement became Vière at Saume Longue.

 French Revolution

 During the French Revolution, the communes of Blegiers and Prads each had a patriotic society, both created after the end of 1792.

 Contemporary period

 On 30 July 1944, the hamlet of Eaux-Chaudes was burned by the Wehrmacht.
 From 1954 to 1959 the Foreign Legion set up a camp at a place called Les Eaux-Chaudes, which hosted 30 legionaries.
 This camp is now in ruins.

 The town of Prads merged with that of Mariaud in 1973.
 That of Blégiers joined them in 1977, and the commune was renamed Prads-Haute-Bléone.

-On 24 March 2015, Germanwings Flight 9525, an Airbus A320 flying from Barcelona to Düsseldorf, crashed in the mountains within the territory of the commune, killing all 150 passengers and crew.
+On 24 March 2015, Germanwings Flight 9525, an Airbus A320 flying from Barcelona to Düsseldorf, crashed in the mountains near Digne in the Southern French Alps and was deliberately caused by the co-pilot, killing all 150 people on board.
+The co-pilot, Andreas Lubitz, had previously been treated for suicidal tendencies and was declared unfit to work by his doctor.